Back to top

 Self-help for piles

-- Eat a high-fibre diet to help make your poo softer and easier to pass.
-This will help to reduce the pressure on the veins in your anus caused by straining when you have a poo.
+- eat a high-fibre diet to help make your poo softer and easier to pass

-- Drink enough fluids to keep hydrated but don’t have too much caffeinated ones like tea and coffee.
+- don’t have too many caffeinated drinks, like tea and coffee

-- Try not to strain when you go to the toilet.
-Afterwards, gently clean around your anus with water and pat the area dry.
+- after having a poo gently clean around your anus with water and pat the area dry

 Treatment of piles